shreyask17/Vrinda_Store_Analysis/README.md

 ## Installation Instructions
 - Download the Project Files
-Clone or download the repository from GitHub.
+  - Clone or download the repository from GitHub.

 - Open the Excel File
-Open the provided Excel file using Microsoft Excel.
+  - Open the provided Excel file using Microsoft Excel.

 - Review the Data
-Navigate through the sheets for data cleaning, analysis, and visualization.
+  - Navigate through the sheets for data cleaning, analysis, and visualization.

 ## Usage
-- Data Cleaning
-Review the "Data Cleaning" sheet to see the cleaned dataset.
+- Data Cleaning: Review the "Data Cleaning" sheet to see the cleaned dataset.

-- Data Processing
-Check the "Data Processing" sheet for processed data ready for analysis.
+- Data Processing: Check the "Data Processing" sheet for processed data ready for analysis.

-- Data Analysis
-Explore the "Data Analysis" sheet for insights and trends.
+- Data Analysis: Explore the "Data Analysis" sheet for insights and trends.

-- Data Visualization
-View the "Data Visualization" sheet for charts and graphs.
+- Data Visualization: View the "Data Visualization" sheet for charts and graphs.

-- Dashboard
-Use the "Dashboard" sheet to interact with the professional report and explore key metrics.
+- Dashboard: Use the "Dashboard" sheet to interact with the professional report and explore key metrics.

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, please open an issue or submit a pull request.